mvcisback/SSLVC/report/report.md

 > $\begin{aligned}w_{max} = argmax_w(P(user)_{k=1}^K \&_ {w=1}^{10})\end{aligned}$

-Where $K$ is the number of frames.
+, where $K$ is the number of frames.
 For our video, it turned out that the value of $w$ is $4$.
 This means that the multimodal classifier is putting more weight on the face classifier.
 This makes sense since the face classifier was able to achieve higher accuracy than the speech